Causal Inference with High-dimensional Discrete Covariates: Average Treatment Effects

-The proof adopts the idea of moment matching commonly used in deriving minimax lower bounds for discrete functionals \citep{jiao2015minimax, wu2016minimax, wu2019chebyshev} and is included in the Appendix.
-Theorem \ref{thm:ate-minimax} shows in the regime $ d \gtrsim n \log n$, consistent estimator of $\psi_1$ does not exist over model class $\mathcal{D} (\epsilon)$.
+Theorem \ref{thm:ate-minimax} shows in the regime $ d \gtrsim n \log n$, a consistent estimator of $\psi_1$ does not exist over model class $\mathcal{D} (\epsilon)$.
 Compared with the upper bound in \eqref{eq:plugin-p}, we conclude that up to log-factors the plug-in estimator $\hat{\psi}_1$ is minimax optimal and one needs sample size at least of order $d$ to consistently estimate $\psi_1$ over model class $\mathcal{D}(\epsilon)$.
 In applications, if the observed number of categories of the discrete covariate $X$ is comparable to sample size $n$, then we should interpret the estimated ATE carefully since it is possible that our estimator is not consistent in that high-dimensional regime.

 It is worth noting that the lower bound in Theorem \ref{thm:ate-minimax} does not exactly match the upper bound provided by the plug-in-style estimator with the difference being a log-factor.
 It is possible that some estimator of $\psi_1$ based on polynomial approximation, which further reduces the bias, enjoys the ``effective sample size enlargement" property \citep{wu2016minimax, jiao2015minimax, wu2019chebyshev} and achieves the minimax lower bound.
 We leave the exploration of such estimators to future investigation.